 The information contained herein is for information purposes only.
 The information has been drawn from sources believed to be reliable.
 Graphs and charts are used for illustrative purposes only and do not reflect future values or future performance of any investment.
 The information does not provide financial, legal, tax or investment advice.
 Particular investment, tax or trading strategies should be evaluated relative to each individual’s objectives and risk tolerance.

+This material is not an offer to any person in any jurisdiction where unlawful or unauthorized.
+These materials have not been reviewed by and are not registered with any securities or other regulatory authority in jurisdictions where we operate.
 Any general discussion or opinions contained within these materials regarding securities or market conditions represent our view or the view of the source cited.
 Unless otherwise indicated, such view is as of the date noted and is subject to change.
 Information about the portfolio holdings, asset allocation or diversification is historical and is subject to change.

 This document may contain forward-looking statements (“FLS”).
 FLS reflect current expectations and projections about future events and/or outcomes based on data currently available.
 Such expectations and projections may be incorrect in the future as events which were not anticipated or considered in their formulation may occur and lead to results that differ materially from those expressed or implied.
 FLS are not guarantees of future performance and reliance on FLS should be avoided.

-® The TD logo and other TD trademarks are the property of The Toronto-Dominion Bank or its subsidiaries.
+TD Asset Management Inc. is a wholly-owned subsidiary of The Toronto-Dominion Bank. ® The TD logo and other TD trademarks are the property of The Toronto-Dominion Bank or its subsidiaries.

 RIA Disclaimer